 The church also participated in this system (and in many cases was the seigneur), however, their lands were not heritable, this system is known as prebendal domain.
 With ecclesiastical and secular life very much intertwined during the Middle Ages both systems were not mutual exclusive.
-One of the developments here was that, in order to run the Bishopric the bishop appointed ministerialis, feudal bureaucrats in charge of the administration of property and feudal rights on behalf of the Bishop.
+One of the developments here was that, in order to run the Bishopric, the bishop appointed ministerialists, feudal bureaucrats in charge of the administration of property and feudal rights on behalf of the Bishop.

-Wherever these ecclesiastic and secular rulers started to take procession of these domains, the people who already lived here became simply part of it, they had little say in it and over time their position worsened.
-With an ongoing fragmentation of landownership the system became very confusing with many conflicts in relation to who owns what.
+Wherever these ecclesiastic and secular rulers started to take procession of these domains, the people who already lived here simply became part of it, they had little say in it and over time their position worsened.
+With an ongoing fragmentation of landownership, the system became very confusing with many conflicts in relation to who owns what.
 Often after generations some farming families suddenly saw their property being made part of a new manor, while they believed they were independent people.
 They however had no answer to the brute force of yet another warring knight who established himself as the new landlord.

 Together with serfdom and lordship, that evolved from the anarchy of the Dark Ages, this created a different environment that set the scene for a totally new system of social, legal and economic development that lasted for close to 500 years (800 – 1300).
 On a more positive note, this feudal system became the major economic engine behind the agriculture revolution that occurred during this period and coincided with the Medieval Warm Period that created favourable climatological condition for this to happen.

 The villages with its lands as discussed below together with the manor/domain system became an integrated unit throughout most of north western-Europe.
-Within this system the lord also was the largest consumer of surpluses, which kept the system fully self sufficient.
+Within this system the lord also was the largest consumer of surpluses, which kept the system fully self-sufficient.

-Also under the system of serfdom these people were subject to absolute authority and arbitrary will of the lord to whose patrimony he belonged by birth.
+Also, under the system of serfdom these people were subject to absolute authority and arbitrary will of the lord to whose patrimony he belonged by birth.
 It was in the interest of the ruling class to maintain the status quo, as that would result in ‘harmony’.
 Any changes (progress) would destabilise their world and therefore their power.
-Very little social and economic progress was therefore made by the farmers during these 500 years of manorism.
+Very little social and economic progress was therefore made by the farmers during these 500 years of manorialism.
 ‘Protective’ feudalism must also be seen as a response to the anarchy of the Dark Ages.
 However, unbridled powers to look after this ‘harmony’ were in the hands of only 3-5% of the population; with the other 95% no say whatsoever in how best harmony should be established and maintained.

 While the other classes of society were progressing, the peasants and villeins missed largely out on this.
-At no time before, during and after this period was their any indication that the peasants accepted manorialism.
+At no time before, during and after this period was there any indication that the peasants accepted manorialism.
 But, only at snail pace are we seeing social improvements being made among this class, it was not until the Age of Death (14th century) that- because of an under-supply of serf labour, a first break with the feudal system was established in many parts of Europe, however throughout Europe certain lords and monasteries were able to hang on to this feudal system until the French Revolution and in the Eastern parts of the Netherlands (Twente) until the French Revolution and on Germany even until 1850, Russia only rid itself of serfdom after their Revolution in 1918.
-On the other hand in the rest of the Low Countries there was a relative low level of servitude, even at the height of feudalism.
+On the other hand, in the rest of the Low Countries there was a relative low level of servitude, even at the height of feudalism.

-Looking back it is also important to reflect on the eternal human struggle of trying to improve their own situation as well of that of the group they belong to.
+Looking back, it is also important to reflect on the eternal human struggle of trying to improve their own situation as well of that of the group they belong to.

 In the Low Countries and in north Germany the manor system was also tempered by that fact that large land reclamation was undertaken and those peasants involved often received free land as compensation, this significantly improved their overall prosperity.
 This became a prelude for the development of more market oriented economic developments.

 My ancestors in Wietmarschen were amongst the last in Western Europe to be subjected to the manor system.
 Sources indicate that under the influence of the more liberal rulers of Hanover (Hanover became Protestant in 1534), the feudal burden was rather light, furthermore they were amongst the pioneers reclaiming land from the vast Bourtanger Moor, so they might also have had certain privileges.
-But nevertheless they were still subject to serfdom under the local monastery.
+But nevertheless, they were still subject to serfdom under the local monastery.